decaporg/decap-cms/docs/quick-start.md

 </body>
 </html>
 ```
->Note: Unpkg is a CDN for javascript modules that lets you point to semantic versions of files using prefix characters (so backwards-compatible bug fixes will load as soon as they're available).

 The second file, `admin/config.yml`, is the heart of your Netlify CMS installation, and a bit more complex.
 The next section covers the details.